 - Start of Darkness: The death of his son by the Devil Gundam was enough for Albero to desperately turn to Eldy and the Medius Locus as a way to prevent the Devil Gundam incident from happening again.

-- Shut Up, Hannibal!: In MX, he gives this to Eldy, after she deems him a hinderance to AI-1's evolution with an Armor-Piercing Slap, while held at gunpoint, no less.
+- Shut Up, Hannibal!: In MX, he gives this to Eldy, after she deems him a hinderance to the AI-1's evolution with a tight slap, while held at gunpoint, no less.

 In Original Generation Gaiden, Eldy appears as a researcher within the Earth Federation Army, with Aqua as her assistant/student.
 After events involving the terrorist attack using the Wendigo by Donna Gallagher, Eldy's brought aboard the Tsentr Project and starts creating the AI-1 from the Wendigo's remains.
 In the Second Original Generation, similar events from MX play out; however, after the Gaia Sabers discards the Medius Locus, Eldy decides to use the Garberus and installs the AI-1 into it.
 Following the Steel Dragon Battle Group's assault on Gaia Sabers headquarters, Eldy heads to Antarctica to use the Cross Gate within the Fabula Fores to power the AI-1.
-Duvan Org attempts to do it too, but the Alles Geist can't handle it, especially when Eldy was simply using Duvan to buy her time to fend off Federation forces.
+Duvan attempts to do it too, but the Alles Geist can't handle it, especially when Eldy was simply bringing Duvan along to buy her time to fend off the Steel Dragon Battle Group.
 The AI-1 consumes Duvan once Eldy doesn't need him anymore.
-Of note is the Gaia Sabers don't seem to really care about Eldy's actions (except it turns out that Arteil Steinbeck was counting on her to complete it all along), and Mitall is openly trying to stop her from working on it (she gets tired of it and kills him eventually)
+Of particular note is the Gaia Sabers don't seem to care about Eldy's actions (except it turns out Arteil Steinbeck was counting on her to complete the AI-1 all along), and Mitall is openly trying to stop her from working on it (she kills him eventually).

 Tropes associated with Eldy (and for convenience, the AI-1) are:

 - A.I.
-Is a Crapshoot: Averted, if you consider the You Have Outlived Your Usefulness entry below.
+Is a Crapshoot: Averted, if one considers the You Have Outlived Your Usefulness entry below.

-- Body Horror: This video essentially demonstrates how AI-1's evolution transforms the Medius Locus from a normal mecha into an Eldritch Abomination.
+- Body Horror: This video essentially demonstrates how the AI-1's evolution transforms the Medius Locus from a normal Humongous Mecha into an Eldritch Abomination.

 - Early-Bird Cameo: Original Generation Gaiden

 - Good Hair, Evil Hair: For the majority of MX and Original Generation, Eldy keeps her hair all nice and neat, even when she's the Big Bad of the former.
 When she merges with the AI-1, she lets it hang loose, adding to her shift in Ax-Crazy.

-- Kick the Dog: Any scene after the reveals when she and Aqua is in the same scene, she'll spend the majority of it rubbing the salt on the wounds she caused to Aqua by her betrayal, calling Aqua stupid and naive to trust her so much with glee.
+- Kick the Dog: Any scene after The Reveal when she and Aqua are in the same scene, Eldy will spend the majority of it rubbing the salt on the wounds she caused to Aqua by her betrayal, calling Aqua naive and stupid to trust her so much with glee.
 In the Second Original Generation, Eldy also keeps mentioning how it's Aqua's fault when Hugo's absorbed by the Lasmunanium in the Medius Locus.
 Additionally, just as she leaves Albero to be absorbed by the Lasmunanium, she reveals he was duped by her and Mitall - Foglia is Deader than Dead; they just took a random corpse and gave it a facial reconstruction.

 - Kiss of Death: Seen in the final attack of the AI-1